 - No additional prep time, as there is no additional material being taught

 However, we all know “there’s no such thing as a free lunch.”
 What are the additional “costs” associated with Intervention Blocks?
-We’ll answer that question in our next article.
+We’ll answer that question in our next article in this series.